makeITyourway/borg_wrapper/README.md

 `projects`
 The projects diretory - Copy `sample.bw.sh` to `myownproject.bw.sh` and modify the values to your needs.
 Read the comments carefully !
+A reserved word you should not use is "all".
+This will become a "feature" in the future.

 `scripts`
 A set of scripts created to support, help and give you some hints what you can do - ENJOY!